 In 2008, the AAP issued guidelines that reflected the lack of science.
 They were honest, if un-illuminating.
 On the question of when to introduce solids, they essentially said there was no evidence to support avoidance of any solid foods beyond the exclusive breastfeeding-only window of up to 4 to 6 months.
 The message to expecting or new parents seemed to be: Avoidance isn’t working but we really don’t know what to say about solids introduction.
 So thanks, and see you at the next checkup!

 With the arrival of 2015’s groundbreaking LEAP study, the advice to parents has changed dramatically, and it’s finally based on real and persuasive evidence.
 Last year, interim guidelines were crafted to allow for early peanut introduction in at-risk babies.
 And now, in keeping with the results of both LEAP studies, the U.S. National Institute of Allergy and Infectious Diseases (NIAID), has unveiled its official draft guidelines for the prevention of peanut allergy.
-You can read the specifics here, but essentially they recommend that babies of 4 to 6 months who have severe eczema or egg allergy be tested for peanut sensitivity.
+You can read the specifics here, but essentially they recommend that – for babies of 4 to 6 months who have severe eczema or egg allergy – doctors consider testing for peanut sensitivity.
 If there is no clear allergy but some suspicion, a doctor may additionally suggest an oral food challenge.
 If all is well, then let the peanut introduction begin.

 But this won’t be an easy sell to a skeptical public that’s been perplexed by the epidemic-like rise of food allergies since the early 2000s – and the experts know this.

-Lack and Dr. James Baker of FARE raised what they see as the need for a “change in culture” as they spoke to journalists at the LEAP-On press conference at the AAAAI annual meeting in early March.
+Lack and Dr. James Baker of FARE raised what they see as the need for a “change in culture” as they spoke to journalists at the LEAP-On press conference at the AAAAI annual meeting in March 2016.

 “I think [the new approach] needs education, support, a change in culture, not just among patients, but physicians,” said Lack.
 He spoke of the widespread acceptance of delayed introduction that’s promoted in countless parenting books.
 “This instills a culture of fear in the parents and the families, and I think we need a lot more research and good advice on feeding policies in infants.
 So that we can go to parents and say: ‘This is what we recommend, this is how to do it,’” said Lack.